settings icon

 After a thorough analysis on the topic of the resurrection, Paul concludes with the remark, “Therefore, my dear brothers and sisters, stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain” (1 Corinthians 15:58).
 To truly grasp the significance of our labor not being in vain, we must comprehend Scripture’s teaching on the resurrection.

 The resurrection of Jesus stands at the core of the gospel and Christian living.
 Paul emphatically asserts that, without Jesus’ resurrection, Christianity would be rendered meaningless (1 Corinthians 15:14–17).
 Having presented the essential elements of the gospel via a creed (verses 4–6), he dedicates the remaining verses to debunking the idea in Corinth that there is no resurrection of the dead.
 It is likely that this false idea discouraged many early Christians, calling for the apostle’s intervention.
 After affirming the certainty of a future resurrection for all believers, Paul urges them to stand fast, because ultimately, the reality of the resurrection gives meaning to our Christian work.
-Because of the fact of resurrection, our labor in the Lord is not in vain.
+Because of the resurrection, our labor in the Lord is not in vain.

 The Christian lifestyle encompasses blessings, responsibilities, and trials.
 While we relish the blessings, we may grow weary of doing good and disheartened when facing trials and temptations.
 Without the assurance of resurrection, why endure persecution, face trials, resist temptations, and tread the difficult path?
 If life is confined only to this world, our labors on behalf of Christ would indeed be in vain.
 Fortunately, that’s not the case.
 Jesus’ resurrection serves as undeniable proof that we, too, will experience resurrection.
 And resurrection will be followed by reward for God’s children.